IELTS general writing task 1: letter samples, phrases and tips.

 - Talk about something you are looking forward to

-Sample IELTS writing task 1: Your best friend is moving back to your city after being overseas for five years.
+- IELTS informal letter sample: Your best friend is moving back to your city after being overseas for five years.

 Write a letter to convince your friend to move in with you.
 In the letter: